taanhtuan/shopee_ner/docs/usage.md

 USAGE
 =====

-This section describes the way setup environments and build the project before executing processes.
+This section describes the way to setup environments and build the project before executing processes.

 Basically, there are 2 processes: